FAQs

 Babington House – Somerset, UK

-We think Portugal has an incredible amount of gorgeous small hotels and guesthouses, especially in proportion to the country's small size.
+We think Portugal has an incredible amount of gorgeous boutique hotels and guesthouses, especially in proportion to the country's small size.
 We have yet to find other websites similar to JO&SO in other countries, but we like the selection of boutique hotels on Best Boutique Hotels Worldwide.